vonAffenfels/wp-plugin-skeleton/vendor_prefixed/vonaffenfels/vaf-wp-framework/docs/BulkEdit.md

 # BulkEdit

-A BulkEdit field shown when selecting a bunch of posts, then selecting 'edit' from the actions dropdown, then finally pressing the `apply` button.
+A BulkEdit field is shown when selecting a bunch of posts, then selecting 'edit' from the actions dropdown, then finally pressing the `apply` button.

 Note that the bulk edit field uses the same save_posts Hook a Metabox does and usually you first have a metabox then